VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Results

 \subsection{MAA Identifies Novel Fuzzy Motifs}

 Finally, we assess the quality of the MAA procedure to identify {\it de novo} motifs.
 Of course, there are many choices of hyperparameters which are ultimately application-dependent (fuzziness, motif frequency, size, etc.).
-We select the number of clusters according to the Silhouette Score and several clustering metrics (See \textbf{Figure \ref{supp:fig:clustering}}) and require a minimum frequency of 100 instances per motif, as well as a maximum cluster spread of 0.4 in units of euclidean distance.
-We obtain a set of 1,665 motifs up to cardinality 6. {\bf Supplementary Table \ref{supp:table:sizes}} shows the average number of instances and number of motifs at each cardinality.
+We require a minimum frequency of 100 instances per motif, as well as a maximum cluster spread of 0.4 in units of Euclidean distance.
+Finally, we remove a motif if more than 80\% of its instances are included in a bigger motif, to enforce \textit{maximality} of the retrieved results. \fix{We obtain a set of 3,496 motifs up to cardinality 7.} {\bf Supplementary Table \ref{supp:table:sizes}} shows the average number of instances and number of motifs at each cardinality.

-To check for internal consistency, we compute the intra- and inter-motif GED between a random sample of 20 motifs and plot the results in \textbf{Figure \ref{fig:inter-intra}}.
-We obtain an intra-motif GED of 2.0 $\pm$ 3.1 and an inter-motif GED of 6.9 $\pm$ 2.9 when comparing motifs of the same size.
-This shows that \vern\ finds motifs with internal consistency.
+To check for internal consistency, we compute the intra- and inter-motif GED between a random sample of 20 motifs and plot the results in \textbf{Figure \ref{fig:inter-intra}}. \fix{We obtain an intra-motif GED of 7.27 $\pm$ 7.63 and an inter-motif GED of 16.78 $\pm$ 5.42 when comparing motifs of the same size.} This shows that \vern\ finds motifs with internal consistency.

 Next, we measure the degree to which our motif set agrees with existing motif databases.
 Since our approach is a generalization of RNA motifs (with $\gamma \leq 1$), we expect that known motifs would form a subset of \vern motifs.
-Indeed, we find that a subset of our motifs aligns well (at least 60\% overlap in number of nucleotides) with all databases, with a total of 82\% of known motifs being found as \vern motifs (detailed results in \textbf{Table \ref{table:hmp}}).
-In the heatmap \textbf{Figure \ref{fig:overlap}}, we plot the percentage of nodes of a known motif (\atlas (alias: Atlas), \carna, and \rthreem) that can be found in any of our motifs of the same size.
+Indeed, we find that a subset of our motifs aligns well (at least 60\% overlap in number of nucleotides) with all databases, with a total of 82\% of known motifs being found as \vern motifs (detailed results in \textbf{Supplementary Table \ref{table:hmp}}).
+In the heatmap of \textbf{Supplementary Figure \ref{fig:overlap}}, we plot the percentage of nodes of a known motif (\atlas (alias: Atlas), \carna, and \rthreem) that can be found in any of our motifs of the same size.
+Noticeably, our tool automatically retrieves motifs previously identified using several different constraints, methods and objectives.
+Indeed, \carnaval focuses on motifs with long range interactions, while \rnathreedmotif targets motifs within loops.
+It shows that our framework unifies previous approaches but also expands their reach.
 Additionally, the \vern\ motifs that match known motifs feature many more instances, again suggesting that we are able to expand the set of known motif instances.
+Finally, despite no runtime being reported by \carnaval, the authors indicated through personal communications that their analysis ran in about 300 hours.
+By contrast, \vern used about one hour of training (once) and a couple of minutes for running the clustering algorithm.